 Although now retired, Dave follows his past professional involvement with the Rail Trail, with practical assistance, concept planning, some project management and hands-on duties where and when required.

 Lauder Beautification Society

-The Lauder Station site shines as the centre of the Lauder Community, due largely to the work of the Lauder Beautification Society.
-Recently this group raised over $120,000 to return the Lauder Railway Station to its original site.
+The Lauder Station site shines as the centre of the Lauder Community, due largely to the work of the Lauder Beautification Society who raised over $120,000 to return the Lauder Railway Station to its original site.

 Steve and Carol, owners of Shebikeshebikes, give generously back to the trail all profit made from the sale of the Rail Trail Passports.
 This contribution is greatly appreciated by the Otago Central Rail Trail Trust.

 Bike It Now! is 100% locally owned by Duncan Randall, Kathryn Fletcher (Fletch) and Lisa Joyce.
 This team continues to support the trail by ensuring that every person they put on our trail purchases a Rail Trail passport.
 The passport is a significant revenue stream for the Trust enabling development and trail enhancements that ensure the trail remains a 'Great Ride'.
 Thanks Bike It Now!

 Keep Alexandra Beautiful

 The Keep Alexandra Clyde Beautiful group volunteers have completed a significant planting around the carpark next to the old Alexandra Railway Station site.
 This is part of a long-term project by the group to beautify sections of the trail within the Alexandra Community.